ZouYang31/ZouYang31.github.io/_pages/about.md

-My name is Zoey(Zou) Yang, and I am a graduate student in Data Science at Boston University.
+My name is Zoey(Zou) Yang, and I am an incoming PhD student at Dartmouth College.
 My research interests focus on developing machine learning and causal inference techniques to understand human behavior, improve decision-making, and address algorithmic bias, with a special interest in health-related societal challenges.
 Before moving to Boston, I spent two years working as a Data Scientist and Data Analyst at a tech company and AI startups.
-I hold an MS from Cornell University and a BA from Rutgers University.
+I hold an MS from Cornell University and Boston University and a BA from Rutgers University.

+I am joining <a href="https://bijanmazaheri.com/"> Professor Bijan Mazaheri's lab to continue studying the intersection of machine learning and causal inference.
-At BU, I am fortunate to be part of <a href="https://truthmarket.com/">Platform Governance Research Lab</a>, advised by <a href="https://truthmarket.com/people/mva/index.html">Professor Van Alstyne</a>.
+I am fortunate to be part of <a href="https://truthmarket.com/">Platform Governance Research Lab</a>, advised by <a href="https://truthmarket.com/people/mva/index.html">Professor Van Alstyne</a> from BU.
 I am also privileged to collaborate with <a href="https://www.aeghassami.com/">Professor Ghassami</a> from the Department of Mathematics and Statistics and <a href="https://www.childrenshospital.org/directory/julia-r-koehler">Professor Köhler</a> from Boston Children's Hospital to address community health issues using Causal Inference.

 [**Research Interest**]